-- Do not alter, dispose of, or destroy any physical evidence. - If there is suspicion that a drink may have been drugged, inform a medical assistance provider and/or law enforcement as soon as possible so they can attempt to collect possible evidence (e.g., from the drink, through urine or blood sample). - Preserve evidence of electronic communications by saving them and/or by taking screen shots of text messages, instant messages, social networking pages, or other electronic communications, and by keeping pictures, logs, or copies of documents that relate to the incident and/or perpetrator. - Even if victim chooses not to make a complaint regarding sexual misconduct, they should nevertheless consider speaking with someone from the Title IX Team or law enforcement to preserve evidence in the event that they change their mind at a later date. - Because some evidence, particularly evidence that may be located on the body, dissipates quickly (within 48-96 hours), individuals who have been sexually assaulted and wish to preserve evidence should go to a hospital or medical facility immediately to seek a medical examination and/or evidence collection.
+- Do not alter, dispose of, or destroy any physical evidence.
+Evidence includes DNA that can be collected from clothing, skin, hair, underneath nails, etc. - If there is suspicion that a drink may have been drugged, inform a medical assistance provider and/or law enforcement as soon as possible so they can attempt to collect possible evidence (e.g., from the drink, through urine or blood sample). - Preserve evidence of electronic communications by saving them and/or by taking screen shots of text messages, instant messages, social networking pages, or other electronic communications, and by keeping pictures, logs, or copies of documents that relate to the incident and/or perpetrator. - Even if Complainant chooses not to make a complaint regarding sexual misconduct, they should nevertheless consider speaking with someone from the Title IX Team or law enforcement to preserve evidence in the event that they change their mind at a later date. - Because some evidence, particularly evidence that may be located on the body, dissipates quickly (within 48-96 hours), individuals who have been sexually assaulted and wish to preserve evidence should go to a hospital or medical facility immediately to seek a medical examination and/or evidence collection.